yuzhuguan/Genderize/README.md

-I've just made an application for fun using Genderize.io Api
+I've just made an application for fun using Genderize.io API

 # Preview